nealcrook/nascom/sdcard/README.md

 Use the notes in nascom_arduino.ino and nascom_pio.pdf and the photos to guide you.
 There are about 20 wires to connect.

+## Powering the Arduino

+During development, I powered the Arduino though the USB connection - either from a wall power supply or from a laptop where I was running the Arduino IDE for code development.
+With the finished system, it's preferable to power it directly from the NASCOM.

+There are 2 options:

+* The Polite option is to use the DC input jack of the Arduino.
+This is polite because it can co-exist with the USB input (there is comparator and FET which switches the DC source out when there is power on the USB).
+This input is regulated on-board and so requires an input of at least 7V.
+You could wire a barrel connector to the 12V output of the NASCOM PSU and connect it.
+* The Impolite option (which I used) is to pick up +5V from the PIO IDC connector.
+This needs to be wired into the same power rail as the USB would supply -- so you can NO LONGER ATTACH THE USB (I put some tape over the connector to remind me!).
+Close to the USB connector on the Arduino is a 2-pin device that looks like a big yellow resistor but which is actually a fuse.
+Solder the +5V connection to this point (the end down-stream of the fuse, but it doesn't really matter).

 ## Arduino prototyping card